 So, is it time to reconsider that old invoice account?

 We understand business travel can be tricky, especially choosing what payment solution works best for your travellers.
-The good news is we’re experts at what we do, and we know from experience that a simple reconciliation process means less work for you and your TMC – win, win!
+The good news is we’re experts at what we do, and we know from experience that a simple reconciliation process means less work for you and your TMC – it's a win, win!